It’s important that Windows time is set correctly – but how Windows time works seems to be a poorly understood area.

 - w32tm /query /status

-This is the default behaviour of windows – and you should not need to set this, however, for some places I’ve found we have had to
+This is the default behaviour of windows – and you should not need to set this, however, for some places I’ve found we have had to because something, somewhere is broken – and sometimes you need a fix quickly.

 - Computer Configuration -> Administrative Templates -> System -> Windows Time Service -> Time Providers